 So here she is, still without lower legs, but that is not keeping her from having a good time.

 |More pictures (click for larger version)|

 Two things I wanted to change about the tall slender neck was replacing the fixed post with one that swivels and making the neck a bit shorter.

 I started by cutting off the fixed post so I could inspect the neck.
 As with the legs the plastic is thin (1.0mm).

 From right to left on the picture:

-There is a rather thick alignment pin inside the top of the neck, so fitting a Barbie-style neck post might also work.
+There is a rather thick alignment pin inside the top of the neck similar to the 'trach pin' inside a Barbie bodies neck, so fitting a Barbie-style neck post might also work.

-I cut away the alignment pin, after cleaning up the inside diameter of the neck was about 9.5mm, so I picked a length of Plastruct TB-12 tubing (9.5mm outside diameter) to fit inside the neck.
+After cutting away the alignment pin and cleaning up, the inside diameter of the neck was about 9.5mm so I picked a length of Plastruct TB-12 tubing (9.5mm outside diameter) to fit inside the neck.
 The tubing not only reinforces the neck, but also provides a seat for the ball joint.